Scaranman/Portfolio-Site/content/en/project/GuestPass/index.md

 After ironing out the designs, I then created high fidelity versions in Figma using the pre-established design system at LenelS2 that I helped manage and expand during my time there.

-While in high fidelity, I decided to make a small change of removing the email recipient field in the guest pass creation process because I wanted users to be able to choose when they send the email to the recipient and not have it done automatically.
+While in high fidelity, I decided to replace the email recipient field in the initial view with a share button that brings users to a separate view where they can manually input recipients.
+This way, users can manually share the guest pass instead of it sharing automatically every time a user made changes.
+It also allows users to simply share the link through any mode of communication that they choose by copying it.
 ### Designing the Guest-Facing Guest Pass UI

 Once the creation process for guest passes was finished, I moved onto the web UI that guest pass recipients were going to see when using their guest pass.